Vanessa Guthrie: Career

 Guthrie was CEO and director of Toro Energy Ltd., head of sustainable development at Alcoa World Alumina & Chemicals, and vice president of sustainable development at Woodside Energy before accepting a number of board roles.

 Guthrie joined the board of the Minerals Council of Australia in 2014 and became chair in 2016, completing her three-year term in June 2019.
 Helen Coonan replaced her as chair.

 Guthrie was appointed non-executive director of the Australian Broadcasting Corporation for a five-year term commencing 23 February 2017; she resigned in March 2021.
 She has been a non-executive director of Santos Limited since 1 July 2017, of Adelaide Brighton Ltd since February 2018, of Tronox Holdings PLC since March 2019.
 In March 2019 Guthrie became a member of the Australia-India Council for a five-year term.

 Guthrie has been deputy chair of the Western Australian Cricket Association since February 2016.
 She was co-opted to the Council of Curtin University for a three-year term from 1 April 2017.
+She has remained on Council since then and in April 2024 became Chancellor of the university.